vesk4000/Couriers/README.md

 Depending on whether you want to simply generate the database and use its features or develop the database and its features further, you can go one of two ways:

-1. Download the `couriers.sql` and `examples.sql` files from the [Release](https://github.com/vesk4000/Couriers/releases/tag/release) if you simply want to use the database and its features.
+1. Download the `couriers.sql` and `examples.sql` files from the [The Latest Release](https://github.com/vesk4000/Couriers/releases/latest) if you simply want to use the database and its features.
 2. Clone or download this repository (click on the green `Code` button at the top of this page) if you are interested in the entire source code as it is organized for development.

 ### Compile the SQL Files

-> **Note:** If you chose to just download the SQL files from the [Database Release](https://github.com/vesk4000/Couriers/releases/tag/Database) as the 1st method stated you can skip this step.
+> **Note:** If you chose to just download the SQL files from the [The Latest Release](https://github.com/vesk4000/Couriers/releases/latest) as the 1st method stated you can skip this step.

-Run the `compile.bat` file and you should see two new files generated in the root directory of the project - `couriers.sql` and `examples.sql`.
+Run the `compile.bat` file.
+If you don't yet have the compiler executable `sql-compiler/sql-compiler.exe` it will automatically download it from [The Latest Release](https://github.com/vesk4000/Couriers/releases/latest).
+Once you have the executable it will be ran and you should see two new files generated in the root directory of the project - `couriers.sql` and `examples.sql`.

 Alternatively, you can run the `sql-compiler/sql-compiler.exe` executable with certain arguments.
 You can find arguments that are used to execute the executable in the `compile.bat` file.
 You can of course edit the file edit the `.bat` file or create your own in order to make the compiler suit your needs.